Softball at the Summer Olympics: 2000 Summer Olympics

 The Games were held in Sydney, Australia.
 Countries competing at the 2000 Summer Olympics included the United States, Japan, Australia, China, Italy, New Zealand, Cuba and Canada.
 The United States won the gold medal for the second time, with Japan winning silver and Australia winning their second bronze medal.

 2004 Summer Olympics

 The Games were held in Athens, Greece.
-Countries competing at the 2004 Summer Olympics included the United States, Australia, Japan, China, Canada, Taiwan, Greece and Italy.
+Countries competing at the 2004 Summer Olympics included the United States, Australia, Japan, China, Canada,Chinese Taipei, Greece and Italy.

 Only one hitter at the 2004 game was able to score a run off the American team's pitchers.
 That hitter was Stacey Porter of Australia.

 The United States (USA) won their third consecutive gold while Australia (AUS) took silver and Japan (JPN), the bronze.
 These were the same three medalists as 2000, though AUS and JPN flipped their positions.

 2008 Summer Olympics

 The 2006 edition of the ISF Women's World Championship was very important as the Championships were used for Olympic qualifying, with the top four finishers going to the Olympic Games.
 In 2006, the fourth-place finishers automatically qualified to the Games because China was the Olympic Games based on that.
 Thus, there was a battle for fifth place between Canada and Italy for Olympic qualifications.
 In the match for fifth, Canada won 3–0 and earned their fourth consecutive trip to the Olympics.

 The medalists were the same three nations (in different orders) for the third consecutive Olympics; Japan won the 2008 Summer Olympics softball gold medal, with the United States taking home silver and Australia the bronze.